-Wires need to be held in place inside the walls, ceiling and floors and the most common way to do so is for the electrician to staple them down to the joist or stud.
+Wires need to be held in place inside the walls, ceiling, and floors and the most common way to do so is for the electrician to staple them down to the joist or stud.
 If, however, they are stapled down too tight the wires can become seriously damaged.
-Slowly, inexorably, the staple will breakdown the cover around the wire with the most common results being short circuits, malfunctioning lights or appliances and electrical fires.
+Slowly, inexorably, the staple will break down the cover around the wire with the most common results being short circuits, malfunctioning lights or appliances, and electrical fires.

-Electrical wiring needs to be properly protected from weather, tampering and environmental changes at all times.
+Electrical wiring needs to be properly protected from weather, tampering, and environmental changes at all times.
 If it’s not it’s inviting all types of trouble including short circuits.
 Some electrical contractors, in their rush to complete the job on time, will neglect to ensure all wiring and associated boxes are properly protected, sometimes installing an indoor box outdoors just because it’s readily available and they think you won’t notice.

 In order for electrical circuits to function properly all connections must be snug and properly secured.
 If they’re not is can result in overheating, arcing and other issues which may lead to shorts and fires.
-Inexperienced electricians or those intent on cutting corners to increase their profit margin at your expense will often give short shrift to the quality of the connections they make thereby putting everyone who inhabits the building at risk in the long run.
+Inexperienced electricians or that intent on cutting corners to increase their profit margin at your expense will often give short shrift to the quality of the connections they make thereby putting everyone who inhabits the building at risk in the long run.

 There are myriad other potential problems that can arise as a result of an inexperienced or unqualified electrician handling your new construction electrical wiring.
 As we alluded to earlier these types of issues can be devilishly difficult to detect and most of the time only make their presence known long after the construction crews have left and the building or home is occupied.
 Therefore it is absolutely crucial that you select the right electrical contractor for the job to begin with, otherwise your future likely involves lawsuits, expensive mitigation work, personal injury to loved ones or employees or worse.
 But just how do you make sure you’re choosing an electrician you can count on?